arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/generic/coproduct/README.md

 ##### select

-Let's say we also want to store the `Registration` object into our database when we successfully register a car, because we're a good offline first application like that.
+Let's say we also want to store the `Registration` object into our database when we successfully register a car.
 We don't really want to have to `fold` over every single case just to handle something for the `Registration`, this is where `select<T>` comes to the rescue!
 We're able to take a Coproduct and `select` the type we care about from it. `select` returns an `Option`, if the value of the Coproduct was for the type you're trying to `select`, you'll get `Some`, if it was not the type used with `select`, you'll get `None`.

 ```kotlin:ank
 fun handleApiResult(